 You don’t have to be sitting cross-legged on the hard floor, incense burning, and chanting “Oom” while rocking back and forth.
 That would certainly get some raised eyebrows around the office.
 We don’t want you known as “that weirdo in the corner”.

-So in the interests of keeping things in the realms of normality, here are some ways you can practice meditation while you go about your everyday life.
+So in the interests of keeping things in the realms of normality and being able to fit mindful meditation into your busy schedule here are some ways you can practice meditation while you go about your everyday life.

 Do you walk?
 It’s a great time to get into the here and now.
 While you walk practice some meditation.